-Teens are so full of potential, so filled with life, and yet, sleepy all the time.
+Teens are known to be so full of energy, so filled with life, and yet, they can be sleepy all the time.
 Research shows that almost all teens do not get the sleep that they need every day.
-Every person has their own need for sleep.
+Every person has their own sleep requirements.
 This need may vary from one person to another one.
 Teens are at a crucial stage of their growth and development.
 Because of this, they have more sleep than adults.

 Why is sleep important for teens?

 Sleep is significant for people of any age.
-For teens, though, profound mental, physical, social, and emotional development requires quality sleep.
+For growing teens going through rapid mental, physical, social, and emotional development, quality sleep is more important than ever.

 Thinking and academic achievement

 Sleep benefits the brain and promotes attention, memory, and analytical thought.
 It makes thinking sharper, recognizing the foremost important information to consolidate learning.
 Sleep also facilitates expansive thinking that may spur creativity.
 Whether it is studying for a test, learning an instrument, or acquiring job skills, sleep is crucial for teens.
 Given the importance of sleep for brain function, it is easy to determine why teens who do not get enough sleep tend to suffer from excessive drowsiness and lack of attention which will harm their academic performance.

 Most people have experienced how sleep can affect mood, causing irritability and exaggerated emotional reactions.
 Over time, the implications are even greater for teens who are adapting to more independence, responsibility, and new social relationships.
 Prolonged sleep loss may negatively affect emotional development, increasing risks of interpersonal conflict and serious mental problems in the future.
 Mental health disorders like anxiety, depression, and manic-depressive psychosis have routinely been linked to poor sleep, and sleep deprivation in teens can increase the danger of suicide.